 opt-level = 1

-This overrides the default setting of 0.
+This code overrides the default setting of 0.
 Now when we run cargo build, Cargo will use the defaults for the dev profile plus our customization to opt-level.
 Because we set opt-level to 1, Cargo will apply more optimizations than the default, but not as many as a release build.

 For the full list of configuration options and defaults for each profile, see Cargo’s documentation at https://doc.rust-lang.org/cargo/.